2003 - Present

 "NT and Unix Security."
 1998.
 Panel presentation at the CTC Retreat.
 Chapel Hill, North Carolina.
 November 13.

 "Can Information Technology Last?
 Anticipating Obsolescence in Computing."
 1998.
 Presentation at the MOSIS Conference.
-North Raleigh Hilton.
+Raleigh, North Carolina.
 July 21.

 "Electronic Journals: Implications for Scholars."
 1997.
 Symposium at the AERA Conference.
 Chicago, Illinois.
 March 26.

 "Getting our Community on the Net."
 1996.
 Presentation at the Rock Valley College.
-Rockford, IL.
+Rockford, Illinois.
 May 3.

 "Challenge: To be a Model Community for Use and Access of Cable and Telecommunications."
 1996.
 Presentation to the Champaign-Urbana Joint Telecommunications Commission.
-Champaign.
+Champaign, Illinois.
 April 17.

 "Prairienet and the Information Superhighway."
 1996.
 Presentation to the Central Illinois Human Resources Group.
-Champaign.
+Champaign, Illinois.
 April 9.

 "The Life (and Death?) of Print: A Debate."
 1995.
 Live debate with Walter Crawford at the ASIS Annual Meeting.
 Abstract appears in Proceedings of the ASIS Annual Meeting, p.
 242. Medford, NJ: Information Today.

 "Good News and Bad News for Community Access."
 1995.
 Presented at the Illinois Library System Director's Organization (ILSDO) workshop.
-Champaign.
+Champaign, Illinois.
 September 14.

 "Computer Systems Used in Virtual Reality."
 1994.
 Presented at AUSI VR '94.
 Melbourne, Australia.
 October 28-30.